rednaw/marialoni.org/content/ILLCPhDTrajectory.md

 * Mandatory for 1st year ILLC PhD candidates (excluding CWI);
 * Start in September 2025;
 * New PhDs can join all year long.
 If they miss one (obligatory) session in year 1, they can follow it in year 2;
-* Monthly meetings with a scientific + soft skills programme, some of the sessions open to the whole PhD community:
+* Monthly meetings with a scientific + transferrable skills programme, some of the sessions open to the whole PhD community:

 1. Introduction [September]
 2. DEI/active bystander training (with supervisors) offered by [Our Bodies, Our Voice](https://www.ourbodies-ourvoice.com/) [October]
 3. [LoLaCo lectures](https://studiegids.uva.nl/xmlpages/page/2025-2026/zoek-vak/vak/130027)   (at least 3 lecturers obligatory, MoL alumni exempted) [September-December]
 4. ILLC PhD day:  (Poster) presentations given by new and senior ILLC PhD candidates.
-ILLC PhD candidates should submit their abstract via email to phd-illc@uva.nl by 31 December 2025.
-Abstracts should be max one page long and clearly indicate whether the submission is for a talk or a poster presentation] [January]
+PhD candidates who want to present their work should submit their abstract via email to phd-illc@uva.nl by 31 December 2025.
+Abstracts should be max one page long and clearly indicate whether the submission is for a talk or a poster presentation.
+First-year PhD candidates (those who started in 2025) are further expected to give a short (max 3 minute) one single static slide presentation to introduce themselves to the ILLC community.
+[January]
-5. Academic writing  ([Krzysztof R. Apt](https://homepages.cwi.nl/~apt/), [Martin Stokhof](https://stokhof.org) and [Khalil Sima'an](https://sites.google.com/site/khalilsimaaan/home/computational-linguistics) (TBC)) [April,TBC]
+5. Academic writing: The Academic Writing training will be offered by senior ILLC researchers representative of different areas of ILLC (in 2026,[Krzysztof R. Apt](https://homepages.cwi.nl/~apt/), [Martin Stokhof](https://stokhof.org) and [Khalil Sima'an](https://sites.google.com/site/khalilsimaaan/home/computational-linguistics))) and will include plenary presentations by the instructors and individual feedback on writing samples submitted by the participants.
+[May-June]
-6. Presentation skills [May, TBC]
+6. Presentation skills [April-May]

 ## Schedule 2025/26 (subject to change)
 The lectures are normally scheduled on Monday afternoon.